thenew/views/posts/2022awards.md

 *L'Imperatrice* was the first real concert after the pandemic, and the audience was on fire.
 I highly recommend checking out this French pop-disco band live.

 For logistical reasons, I saw *Phoenix* twice and *Metronomy* three times this year.
-I love both of these bands, so I always had a great time.
+I love both of these bands, so I had a blast every time.
+I would recommend their music videos too.
+I particularly liked *Phoenix*’s videos for their latest album and how they use them in their live shows.
+Check out [Alpha Zulu](https://www.youtube.com/watch?v=gqN9flclRio), [After Midnight](https://www.youtube.com/watch?v=kVsgdURODeg) and [Tonight](https://www.youtube.com/watch?v=FxTCTAnTP6Q)!

 I really enjoyed *Beach House* at Best Kept Secret festival, and seeing *The Strokes* for the first time live was something.
 Sadly, it was a bit spoiled by the attitude of their frontman.